joshquick/site/pages/ebov/ebov-phylogenetics-sop-1.0.0.md

 ## Preparation

-Set up the computing environment as described here in this document: [ebov-it-setup-1.0.0](ebov-it-setup-1.0.0.html)
+Set up the computing environment as described in this document: [ebov-it-setup-1.0.0](ebov-it-setup.html)

+This protocol also assumes that the setup and installation of the bioinformatics protocol has been performed as described in this document: [ebov-bioinformatics-sop-1.0.0](ebov-bioinformatics-sop.html) .

 ### Installing software